nasa/S4PA/README.md

    make test
    make install

-Disclaimer:We will update the software but not maintain the pull requests.
+Disclaimer: We will update the software but not maintain the pull requests.

 COPYRIGHTS
 ==========